-These delicate apple cupcakes are lightly flavored with Apple Beer® and frosted with a decadent Apple Beer® Buttercream.
+These delicate apple cupcakes are lightly flavored with Apple Beer or Apple Cider and frosted with a decadent Apple Beer® Buttercream.
 The cupcake batter is so lovely it is hard not to just eat it with a spoon.
 After they are baked, the cupcakes are tender and delicate with wonderful hints of green apples and vanilla.
 Maybe best of all, a simple one tip frosting method allows you to swirl on perfect frosting roses in less time than it would take to frost the cupcakes with a knife.

 What do you get when you experiment with adding Apple Beer® to cupcake batter and buttercream frosting?
 Pure Magic!
 I would know as I have made seven batches of these delicious treats.
 In the end I distributed almost 200 cupcakes at various functions and got a lot of feedback along the way.